 Newborn care at Holy Cross Health is designed to meet each baby’s needs.
 Most babies are born without serious complications or medical issues and are cared for in a neonatal nursery, staffed by health care professionals who are experts in the care of infants.
-When more intensive care and support are needed, Holy Cross Health offers sophisticated and specialized treatment in the Level IIIB Neonatal Instensive Care Unit at Holy Cross Hospital and, when it opens in October 2014, in Holy Cross Germantown Hospital's Level II B Neonatal Unit.
+When more intensive care and support are needed, Holy Cross Health offers sophisticated and specialized treatment in the Level III Neonatal Instensive Care Unit at Holy Cross Hospital and in Holy Cross Germantown Hospital's Neonatal Unit.

 The NICU features state-of-the-art technology to treat babies who are born early or have medical complications that require constant observation or specialized care.
 The 46-bed unit is the largest Neonatal Intensive Care Unit in Maryland, and cares for more critically ill newborns than any other NICU in the state.

-Patient care in the NICU is coordinated by a nurse navigator, who works with families to answer questions and to ensure that newborns have everything they need to thrive.
-Our NICU team also works closely with parents and their pediatricians to coordinate care.
+Patient care is coordinated by a nurse navigator, who works with families to answer questions and to ensure that newborns have everything they need to thrive.
+Our team also works closely with parents and their pediatricians to coordinate care.

-When parents are away from their babies in the NICU, our NICVIEW system can help bring comfort to NICU families and their infants.
-Thanks in part to a $10,000 grant from the Verizon Foundation to the Holy Cross Health Foundation, the hospital purchased 12 NICVIEW cameras that provide a secure video stream over the internet from any web-enabled device.
+NICVIEWWhen parents are away from their babies in the NICU at Holy Cross Hospital, our NICVIEW system can help bring comfort to NICU families and their infants.
+Thanks in part to a $10,000 grant from the Verizon Foundation to the Holy Cross Health Foundation, Holy Cross Hospital purchased 12 NICVIEW cameras that provide a secure video stream over the internet from any web-enabled device.